JSegundo/blog/outstatic/content/posts/my-framework-for-using-ai-tools-productively-without-compromising-code-quality.md

 publishedAt: '2025-09-07T14:00:03.254Z'
 ---

-# My framework for using AI tools productively—without compromising code quality.
+# Vibe code without compromising code quality.

 Last week I had talks with two very different types of people: an experienced software engineer, skeptical about AI IDEs like Cursor, and on the other hand, a total vibe-coder making money doing projects with no real understanding of software.